-Stay focused on every set and be sure to always add variety and continually monitor yourself and change your rep, set and exercise routines up.
-This always helps large in part with the mental monotony of this type of training.
+Add verity, stay focused, continually monitor yourself by changing rep, set and exercise routines up always helps large in part; with the mental monotony of bodybuilding.

-In effect: bodybuilding is about learning specifically its chemistry and physiology.
-Most people's bodies respond mentally and physically better to changes in stimuli...
+In effect: bodybuilding is about learning its chemistry and physiology.
+Most people's bodies respond better to changes in stimuli...

 Over 90% of the bodybuilders I ever worked-out with always continued with gains if they weren't afraid to change.
-Change is where growth occurs, change will keep you as a bodybuilder stimulated mentally and physically, and returning to the gym.
+Change is where growth occurs, change will keep you as a bodybuilder-returning to the gym.

 It is not a question of if; but when you hit a training plateau.
-Solid rest and change are the two biggest things most bodybuilders miss on the road to recovery and growth.
+Some solid rest and change are the two biggest things most bodybuilders miss on the road to recovery and growth.
 You can't have one without the other, a full recovery stimulates and regenerates new growth.

-Nothing could be further from the truth, this is about continuously changing and evolving and as you do, so will your body.
+Nothing could be further from the truth, this is about continuously changing and evolving if you do, so will the body.

 The art of strength training